 Cornell University Society for the Humanities Fellowships: While in residence at Cornell, postdoctoral fellows hold department affiliation and have limited teaching duties and the opportunity for scholarly work.
 Deadline: October

-Frederick Douglass Institute Fellowship Program at the University of Rochester: offers postdoctoral fellowship to scholars in a field related to the African-American experience.
+Frederick Douglass Institute Fellowship Program at the University of Rochester: Offers postdoctoral fellowship to scholars in a field related to the African-American experience.
 The program provides its Fellows an opportunity to teach two courses (one per semester) in his or her area of specialization.
+It carries an annual stipend of $40,000 and a $3,000 fund for research-related activities.

 German Historical Institute: The GHI awards short-term fellowships of one to six months to German and American doctoral students as well as post-doctoral scholars/Habilitanden in the fields of German history, the history of German-American relations, and the role of Germany and the USA in international relations.
 Also available in American History.